Asymptotic stability of sharp fronts: Analysis and rigorous computation

+This is similar to \eqref{eqn:EnergyEstimate3} with two important differences.
+First, the term involving $\phi_x$ comes in with the opposite sign, whereby quadratic terms are strictly negative when $\phi_x(x)<0$ for all $x\in\mathbb{R}$.
+Second, the nonlinear terms no longer integrate to zero.

+To briefly summarize the remaining analysis, the first and second terms on the right side of \eqref{eqn:energy(V)} define the negative of a quadratic form that is manifestly negative semi-definite, provided $\phi_x(x)<0$ for all $x\in\mathbb{R}$---that is, $\phi(x)$ is a monotonically decreasing function for all $x\in\mathbb{R}$.
+The last term on the right side, on the other hand, is cubic and requires control.
+In essence, Pego \cite{Pego} demonstrated that $\|V(t)\|_{L^2(\mathbb{R})}^2$ is a decreasing function of $t$ so long as $\|V\|_{L^\infty(\mathbb{R})}$ remains sufficiently small, leading to a stability result for monotone profiles when subjected to small perturbations of the front.

-that is, $\phi$ is a monotonically decreasing function, whereby $\|V(t)\|_{L^2(\mathbb{R})}^2$ is a decreasing function of $t$, so long as $\|V\|_{L^\infty(\mathbb{R})}$ remains sufficiently small, implying stability.
-A number of other works treat this and related problems, but they all seem to be based on the same strategy.
-It seems important to work with the anti-derivative of the perturbation of the traveling front solution (see \eqref{def:V}), rather than the perturbation itself (see \eqref{def:v}).
-Consequently, all those works require the monotonicity of the front.
+Several other works (see, for instance, \cite{ACH2014,Wang,Engler}) address stability and related problems and they all seem to employ Pego's strategy \cite{Pego} of working with the anti-derivative of the perturbation of the front (see \eqref{def:V}), rather than directly on the perturbation itself (see \eqref{def:v}).
+Such approach typically necessitates the monotonicity of the profile.
+For further insights into stability of traveling front solutions, see \cite{Humpherys, ZumbrunHoward,ZumbrumHoward2K}.

-Unfortunately, it seems difficult to extend the argument to non-monotone fronts, and one must deliberately break the translational invariance due to the choice of working with the anti-derivative of the perturbation.
-It is interesting whether one can better exploit translational invariance to dispense the monotonicity requirement.

-We pause to remark that Naumkin and Shishmarev~\cite{naumkinShishmarev,NaumkinShishmarevII} (see also \cite{NaumkinShishmarevIII}) took a perturbative approach to relax the monotonicity requirement.
-But their stability criterion is far from being explicit.
-Also their result holds for ``slightly'' non-monotone fronts, whereas there is numerical evidence that all traveling front solutions, at least, to \eqref{eqn:KdVB} are stable, regardlessly of the monotonicity of the front.
-Our purpose here is to establish a rather direct stability criterion which itself has nothing to do with the monotonicity of the front.
+Khodja \cite{Khodja} and, later, Naumkin and Shishmarev \cite{naumkinShishmarev,NaumkinShishmarevII} (see also \cite{NaumkinShishmarevIII}) adopted a perturbative approach to relax the monotonicity.
+However, their stability conditions, while less restrictive, are not particularly explicit and seem to be applicable for `slightly' non-monotone profiles.
+Our own numerical experiments indicate that the stability condition in \cite{naumkinShishmarev} holds for $|\nu|\lesssim 0.3$ for the KdVB equation.
+Despite these advancements, numerical studies (see, for instance, \cite{CanosaGazdag}) suggest the stability of all traveling front solutions to \eqref{eqn:KdVB}, irrespective of the monotonicity of the profile.
+Thus far, a rigorous mathematical treatment that accommodates strongly oscillatory profiles has remained elusive.